aar9nk/final-project-JWD4/task-6/README.md

 1. In `js/taskManager.js`, within the `TaskManager` class, create a `render()` method.
 This method does not need any parameters.

-2. Create a variable storing an empty array to hold the HTML of all the tasks' html, `tasksHtmlList`.
+2. Create a variable `tasksHtmlList` and assign it an empty array.
+This will hold the HTML of all the tasks.

-3. Loop over the `TaskManager`'s tasks, for each task:
+3. Loop over the `TaskManager`'s tasks, and for each task:

     1. Store the current task in a variable